-On the base of the unknown character of values alteration of a-priori selected technological and design factors, which influence the process of creation of a riveted joint between two solid plates with small thickness, define the characteristic relations (F1, F2, F3) of thickness (H_2), diameter (D_3) of closing head and value of protrusion (H_1) of setting head of rivet from the length (L), diameter (D_1) of pin, diameter (D_2) of setting head of rivet and the coefficient (k) of reduction of applied pressure correspondently (Fig. 2.6).
+On the basis of the unknown character of value alteration of the technological and design factors selected a-priori, which influence the process of creation of a riveted joint between two solid plates with small thickness, define the characteristic relations (F1, F2, F3) of thickness (H_2), diameter (D_3) of closing head and value of protrusion (H_1) of setting head of rivet from the length (L), diameter (D_1) of pin, diameter (D_2) of setting head of rivet and the coefficient (k) of reduction of applied pressure correspondingly (Fig. 6).

-The technological scheme of a riveted joint has two flat plates of known thickness, made from aluminium alloy with known physico-mechanical characteristics (the elasticity modulus, the yield point, Poisson's coefficient, strengthening modulus are set).
+The technological scheme of a riveted joint has two flat plates of known thickness, made from aluminium alloy with known physico-mechanical characteristics (the elasticity modulus, yield point, Poisson's coefficient, strengthening modulus are set).
 Both plates have an opening of known diameter.
-The opening in upper plate has the countersink with known depth and opening angle.
-The plates touch one another by corresponding surfaces (the corresponding surfaces have the static friction coefficient, the friction process is described by Coulomb law [1, 2]).
+The opening in the upper plate has the countersink with known depth and opening angle.
+The plates touch one another by corresponding surfaces (the corresponding surfaces have the static friction coefficient, the friction process is described by Coulomb's law [1, 2]).
 The ends of the plates have a fixed bearing.
-In the opening of the plates there is the rivet, made from aluminium alloy (the mechanical properties of rivet's elastic-plastic material described by bilinear law of strengthening [1, 2]).
+In the opening of the plates there is the rivet made of aluminium alloy (the mechanical properties of the rivet's elastic-plastic material described by bilinear law of strengthening [1, 2]).
 The geometrical parameters of the rivet are known [7].

-At the initial time state the rivet leans on contact surface of countersink in upper plate.
-The top point of setting head stays in contact with a rigid, flat and fixed tool.
-The bottom surface of pin stays in contact with a rigid, flat and movable tool, which has an opportunity to move towards the upper tool by means of applied pressure q (Fig. 2.6).
+At the initial time state, the rivet leans on contact surface of the countersink in the upper plate.
+The top point of the setting head stays in contact with a rigid, flat and fixed tool.
+The bottom surface of the pin stays in contact with a rigid, flat and movable tool which can move towards the upper tool by means of applied pressure q (Fig. 6).
 The contact surfaces of the rivet have the static coefficients of friction.

-In this special case it is necessary to define the total displacement of three referenced marks of the rivet (Fig. 2.6).
-The difference between the location of upper (bottom) referenced marks and referenced marks of fixed points of upper (bottom) plates (Fig. 2.6) defines the required values of protrusion of setting and closing head of rivet.
+In this special case it is necessary to define the total displacement of three referenced marks of the rivet (Fig. 6).
+The difference between the location of upper (bottom) referenced marks and referenced marks of fixed points of upper (bottom) plates (Fig. 6) defines the required values of protrusion of the setting and closing head of the rivet.
 The calculation of the diameter of the closing head is organized directly.

-Fig.2.6 The description of initial and boundary conditions of the task with guidance of known and unknown parameters, character of their variations in asterisk-, core-, and central-points of plan, conditions of loading of finite-element model of process
+Figure 6.
+The description of initial and boundary conditions of the task with guidance of known and unknown parameters, character of their variations in asterisk-, core-, and central-points of plan, conditions of loading of finiteelement model of process statement on the base of finite element method [3, 4] was used.
+In order to reduce solution time, in consideration of axial geometrical and physical parameters (loads) symmetry, it was decided to reduce the basic dimension of task from three to two (in axially symmetrical statement).

-The peculiarity of this problem's statement (the character of necessary variations, Fig. 2.6) stipulates the necessity of the creation of a parametrical model.
-Adequate to the description of the physics of the process under consideration, the apparatus of contact mechanic of deformed solid body in nonlinear elastic-plastic statement on the base of finite element method [3, 4] was used.
-With the aim of reduction of solving time, in consideration of axial geometrical and physical parameters (loads) symmetry, there was made a decision to reduce the basic dimension of task from three to two (in axially symmetrical statement).
+The peculiarity of this problem's statement (the character of necessary variations, Fig. 6) stipulates the need to create a parametrical model.
+Adequate to the description of the physics of the process under consideration, the apparatus of contact mechanic of deformed solid body in nonlinear elastic-plastic

-The grid convergence of the created model was verified by means of data, gained from natural experiment [3], which was provided with the help of a high-sensitive optical system.
-It measured the geometrical place of points of the deformable specimen with the necessary level of accuracy.
+The grid convergence of the created model was verified by means of data obtained from natural experiment [3], which was provided with the help of a highly sensitive optical system which measured the geometrical location of points of the deformable specimen with the necessary level of accuracy.